An analogue of Wilton's formula and values of Dedekind zeta functions: Introduction

-Throughout the paper $D_K,\ h_K, \ R_K$ and $w_{K}$ denote the discriminant, the class number, the regulator and the number of roots of unity in the number field $K$, respectively.
-We are now in a position to state the main result on the product of two Dedekind zeta functions.
+$ $ Let $D_K,\ h_K, \ R_K$ and $w_{K}$ be denote the discriminant, the class number, the regulator and the number of roots of unity in the number field $K$, respectively.
+We further define the following auxiliary functions: